 Woohoo!
-You’re under contract for that sweet corner house in Austin you’ve been dreaming of.
+You’re under contract for that sweet corner house you’ve been dreaming of.
 Just a few hoops to jump through before sealing the deal.
 You can practically hear the shiny keys tinkle in your hand.

 But, slow your roll before picking out paint and window treatments – because there are important things to inspect before buying a home.
+Whether this home is in San Antonio, Austin, Round Rock, or Bastrop, we recommend getting your homes plumbing inspected.

 Don’t buy a lemon